Do You Have Expectations or Agreements?

 An expectation is an uncommunicated rule.

-Some of our expectations for other people are unreasonable.
+Some expectations for other people are unreasonable.
+For example:

 These are unreasonable because you wouldn’t ask these things of someone you respect.

-Some expectations are reasonable, but you don’t communicate them clearly so you don’t get the results you want.
+Some expectations are reasonable, but you don’t communicate them clearly.
+As a result, you don’t get the results you want.
+For example:

-1. Ask yourself if the request is reasonable.
-Would you agree to it, if asked?
+1. Evaluate the request.
+Ask yourself if the request is reasonable.
+Would you agree to it if asked?
 Is it something you are willing to say out loud or put in writing?
 If not, then let it go.

-2. If the request is reasonable, communicate the exact result that you want and identify how you will measure it.
+2. Communicate clearly.
+If the request is reasonable, communicate the exact result you want and identify how you will measure it.

-3. Ask them if they agree to provide this result.
+3. Seek confirmation.
+Ask them if they agree to provide this result.
 Have them restate it in their own words.

-4. Ask them to agree to come to you with proposed solutions to any roadblocks.
+4. Discuss roadblocks.
+Ask them to agree to come to you with proposed solutions to any roadblocks.

-5. Set a date to evaluate the results together.
+5. Set a review date.
+Establish a date to evaluate the results together.

 If an agreement isn’t met, there are consequences.
 This doesn’t have to include a lot of negative emotion, like frustration or disappointment.

-It’s just, “You agreed to this, but that happened instead.”
+It’s simply: “You agreed to this, but that happened instead.”

-You ask them to re-commit to the agreement and stipulate the consequences.
+You then ask them to re-commit to the agreement and outline the consequences.

 Making agreements is the grown-up version of authentic communication.